 The Junior League of Columbia is an organization of women whose mission is to advance women’s leadership for meaningful community impact through volunteer action, collaboration, and training.

-The Junior League of Columbia, Inc. seeks to strengthen the health and well-being of children and families in the Midlands.
+We seek to strengthen the health and well-being of children and families in the Midlands.

 Commitment to Diversity & Inclusion